 The new Notification for Burning of Sugar Cane was gazetted on 31 May 2019 and it replaces a previous Notification issued in 2004 and the CANEGROWERS Cane Firing Guide.

-Full details are available on the Rural Fire Service website:
+Full details are available on the Queensland Fire and Emergency Service website:

 CANEGROWERS has for some time been concerned that the previous Notification and Guide were open to interpretation and required a review.
 Added to this, a number of things have changed since their release in 2004: